January 13-17, 2019

 Evaluation of MOD: Big Data, Key Metrics, and Early Findings

-Gustave Cordahi, Booz Allen Hamilton, Inc.; Susan Shaheen, University of California, Berkeley; Rachael Nealer, U.S. Department of Energy
+Gustave Cordahi, Booz Allen Hamilton, Inc.; Susan Shaheen, University of California, Berkeley; Rachael Nealer, U.S. Department of Energy (DOE)

 Deeper Dive: MOD Opportunities and Obstacles